-Whatever your why is, know it, so you can accomplish it!
+Whatever your why is, know it, so you can accomplish it!!

 Determine what time you want to wake up and actually get out of bed.

-Either way, set that end goal before moving on to step three!
+Either way, set that end goal before moving on to step three!!

 Create gradual weekly goals by moving up your wake up time by 15 minutes.
 (Refer to my example above if you need inspiration.)
 Vow to get up at that time every. single. day. for all seven days.

-Remember, habits don’t become routine if you don’t do them consistently!
+Remember, habits don’t become routine if you don’t do them consistently!!

 Set and keep an earlier bedtime.

 Remember, in order to get up earlier, you have to go to bed earlier.
-I promise you won’t lose out on valuable work (or even life) hours because you’ll be gaining them back in the morning and they’ll be a million times better!
+I promise you won’t lose out on valuable work (or even life) hours because you’ll be gaining them back in the morning and they’ll be a million times better!!

 Experiment with your morning routine.

-Find the things that make you feel happy, healthy, and seriously productive!
+Figure out what makes you feel happy, healthy, and seriously productive!